nolx1101/csc5093/module6/data/README.md

   - Additional administrative and miscellaneous checks are included.

 ## Notes
-- Missing values and irrelevant columns were handled during data cleaning in a previous module.
+- Missing values and irrelevant columns were handled during data cleaning.
 - This cleaned dataset has been optimized for Tableau integration.